nctu6/ollama/docs/tutorials/fly-gpu.md

-# Running Ollama on Fly.io GPU Instances
+# Running Unieai on Fly.io GPU Instances

-Ollama runs with little to no configuration on [Fly.io GPU instances](https://fly.io/docs/gpus/gpu-quickstart/).
+Unieai runs with little to no configuration on [Fly.io GPU instances](https://fly.io/docs/gpus/gpu-quickstart/).
 If you don't have access to GPUs yet, you'll need to [apply for access](https://fly.io/gpu/) on the waitlist.
 Once you're accepted, you'll get an email with instructions on how to get started.

 Create a new app with `fly apps create`: